 We have assisted many seniors downsizing for over a decade.
 Alarmingly, advice and information for seniors downsizing includes almost everything you need to know - except about selling their homes and how to do this safely, after all, real estate is one of the least trusted industries in New Zealand.
 Find out here why senior citizens are at risk when selling their homes.

-This page provides retirement villages operators or other services with resources that help seniors sell their homes safely, make the move sooner and with less stress than usual.
+This page provides retirement villages operators, trustees, lawyers or families with resources that help seniors sell their homes safely and make the move sooner and with less stress than usual.

 - An older person has confirmed they want to purchase one of your retirement units but need to sell their home first.
 You can now show them where to start selling their home so they can move into your village sooner rather than later.

 - You can provide them and their helpers with the easy to use chart above which centralises the most reputable home sale resources and advice from Government, societies, boards, trusts and other helping bodies.

 - You can also advise them a free real estate agent vetting service is available to help protect them.
 If it helps, please feel welcome to make a call from your office while they are with you to our free phone 0800 789 532.
 We can start with a conference call together to discuss 'where to from here'.

 - We can work with families, lawyers, friends and other agencies that assist senior citizens.
 It is surprising how many seniors go through this alone.